 This 5.8-acre park is part of the Boardman Wetlands and features a nature play area, outdoor educational areas and a scenic boardwalk trail loop.
 Developed in partnership with Oak Lodge Water Services District, this new park provides recreational activities for all ages, opportunities to connect with nature, and access to observe the diverse ecology of wetland habitats.
 Still in the process of getting an official name, the new park is now open to the public for all to enjoy.

 GET TO KNOW YOUR PARK

 Explore your new park and trail, either virtually from your home or by visiting the park in person.
-If visiting the park, please be sure to practice social distancing and follow NCPRD’s park use guidelines.
-For everyone’s safety and to slow the spread of COVID-19, the trail is temporarily one way until further notice.
 Get directions and learn more about the park at Boardman Wetlands.

 Get a close-up look at the park and trail at Boardman Wetlands by taking a virtual tour.